dotnet/android/Documentation/guides/BuildProcess.md

     This property is `False` by default.

+-   **AndroidD8JarPath** &ndash; The path to `d8.jar` for use with the d8 dex-compiler.
+Defaults to a path in the Xamarin.Android installation.
+For further information see our documentation on [D8 and R8][d8-r8].

 -   **AndroidDexTool** &ndash; An enum-style property with valid values of `dx` or `d8`.
 Indicates which Android [dex][dex] compiler is used during the Xamarin.Android build process.